rodrimc/libmicromb/README.md

 ##Dependencies
 This library depends on the [GStreamer 1.x] (http://gstreamer.freedesktop.org/) and [GLib] (https://developer.gnome.org/glib/stable/).

-This is a project under development.
+This is an ongoing project.
 Feel free to contribute.